 Island of Cobra

 This small island just offshore is nicknamed the Island of Cobra, according to our guide.
 (Portuguese name is: Ilha de Urubuqueçaba).

 Apparently, if you stand on the shore long enough, you will eventually see a bird of prey swoop down and pick up a snake.
 We didn’t stay there long enough, nor do have any idea how often this happens, or if it really does.

 Santos Coffee Museum

 For me, there are two obvious highlights of the Santos Coffee Museum.
-First is the architecture of the building that is the former coffee exchange market.
+First is the architecture of the building, which is the former coffee exchange market.
 Secondly, it is in the Coffee Museum Cafe where we had the best cup of Brazilian arabica coffee.

-As for the museum portion, the exhibits are heavily worded, all in Portuguese.
+The heavily worded exhibits in the museum are all in Portuguese.
 The Coffee Museum is 4.5 km (2.8 miles) from the Santos port cruise terminal.

 Interesting fact: Today, Brazil is the world’s largest coffee producer, and the USA is the world’s largest coffee consumer by volume.